 Undetectable Viral Load

 When someone first becomes HIV positive, the virus replicates quickly in their body.
 During this stage, their viral load is high, and it is very easy for the virus to be transmitted to sexual partners, especially through unprotected anal sex.
-Many new HIV infections in New Zealand happen while the HIV positive person is in this stage, and they often haven’t found out yet that they have HIV.
-As time goes on, their viral load drops, and the use of HIV treatment medication can bring their viral load down significantly lower.
+Many new HIV infections in New Zealand happen while the HIV positive person is at this stage, and they often haven’t found out yet that they have HIV.
+As time goes on, their viral load drops and the use of HIV treatment medication can bring their viral load down significantly lower.

 It isn’t as simple as an “undetectable” status on a profile:

-- New Zealand law requires people living with HIV to take “reasonable precautions” to avoid transmission if they do not disclose their HIV status.
+New Zealand law requires people living with HIV to take “reasonable precautions” to avoid transmission if they do not disclose their HIV status.
 “Reasonable precautions” has been interpreted by the courts to mean using condoms for sexual intercourse.
-At present there has not been a case that has tested whether the courts will interpret having an undetectable viral load as taking reasonable precautions.
+At present, there has not been a case that has tested whether the courts will interpret having an undetectable viral load as taking reasonable precautions.

 Got questions about undetectable viral load?
 We're here to help so send us your question and we'll get back to you.